-Castrum Lagowe was mentioned for the first time in written sources in 1299 on the occasion of passing the fiefdom to the knights Albert and Henry Klepicz.
+Castrum Lagowe was mentioned for the first time in written sources in 1299 on the occasion of passing the fiefdom to the knights Albert and Henry Klepicz (von Klepzig).
 However, this document concerned not the castle but the earth and timber stronghold on Sokola Góra (Falcon Mountain) or in the isthmus between the lakes Trześniów and Łagowskie.
-Another document from 1347 included the conditions for the transfer of “hus Lagow” to the Knights Hospitallers to make possible the repayment of debts to the creditor of the Margrave of Brandenburg, the knight Wesenburg from Lebus.
+Another document from 1347 issued by Ludwig Wittelsbach included the conditions for the transfer of “hus Lagow” to the Knights Hospitallers to make possible the repayment of debts to the creditor of the Margrave of Brandenburg, the knight Wesenburg from Lebus.
 Eventually, the Knights Hospitaller received a stronghold with a settlement and 22 villages in 1350.
-It was located in a strategically important place, on the border of Greater Poland (Wielkopolska) and Brandenburg, in the vicinity of the trade route from Poznań to Lebus.
+Probably due to the inability of redeem, margrave Ludwig the Elder and Ludwig II gave up all rights to Łagów and surrounding estates.
+It were located in a strategically important place, on the border of Greater Poland (Wielkopolska) and Brandenburg, in the vicinity of the trade route from Poznań to Lebus.

 At the beginning of the 16th century, the castle tower was raised and two low towers were added to the outer perimeter of the walls.
 The castle was besieged only once.
 During the Thirty Years War, the town was occupied by Swedish troops, and it was them who in 1640 repulsed the failed attack of the Brandenburg troops.
 In 1810, the Order of Saint John in Prussia was dissolved under the edict of Frederic William III, and its goods were taken over by the state.
 Seven years later, the king donated the stronghold to his adjutant and from that time until the end of the Second World War it was in private hands.
 In the 18th and 19th centuries the castle was quite heavily rebuilt.
 After the war, the neglected buildings were administered by state institutions.